-16. SELF-REPORTING
+17. SELF-REPORTING

 There may be occasions where a member of staff has a personal difficulty, perhaps a physical or mental health problem, which they know to be impinging on their professional competence.
-Staff may also need to highlight that they meet the criteria for Disqualification by Association under to 2006 Act.
+Staff may also need to highlight that they meet the criteria for Disqualification by Association outlined in the Disqualification Under The Childcare Act 2006 (2016).
 Staff have a responsibility to discuss such a situation with their line manager so professional and personal support can be offered to the member of staff concerned.
 Whilst such reporting will remain confidential in most instances, this cannot be guaranteed where issues raise concerns about the welfare or safety of children.

-17. PHYSICAL INTERVENTION
+18. PHYSICAL INTERVENTION

 Staff should be aware of the school's Restraint Policy, which emphasises that physical intervention must only ever be used as a last resort and that at all times it must be the minimal force necessary to prevent injury to another person.
-Such events should be recorded.
-Physical intervention of a nature which causes injury or distress to a child may be considered under the child protection procedures.
+When applying disciplinary measures such as restraint or isolation in response to incidents involving children with SEN and disabilities, schools and colleges should consider the risks carefully, given the additional vulnerability of the group.
+By planning positive and proactive behaviour support, schools and colleges can reduce the occurrence of risky behaviour and the need to use restraint.
+When restraint or isolation is used events should be recorded.
+Physical intervention of a nature which causes injury or distress to а child may be considered under the child protection procedures. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/4440 51/Use of reasonable force advice Reviewed July 2015.pdf

-18.PREVENTION
+19. PREVENTION